saisiri36/datalicious/README.md

+## PROBLEM STATEMENT

-## AtliQ Hospitality Analysis
+# AtliQ Hospitality

-- Atliq Grands owns multiple five-star hotels across India.
+Atliq Grands owns multiple five-star hotels across India.
 They have been in the hospitality industry for the past 20 years.
 Due to strategic moves from other competitors and ineffective decision-making in management, Atliq Grands are losing its market share and revenue in the luxury/business hotels category.
 As a strategic move, the managing director of Atliq Grands